 To Learn More about Women and Social Movements in the United States, 1600 to 2000

-Women and Social Movements in the United States, 1600 to 2000 brings together innovative scholarship, primary documents, books, images, essays, book and Web site reviews, teaching tools, and more.
+Women and Social Movements in the United States, 1600 to 2000 brings together innovative scholarship, primary documents, books, images, essays, book and website reviews, teaching tools, and more.
 It combines the analytic power of a database with the new scholarly insights of a peer-reviewed journal.
-Published twice a year since 2004, the database/journal is edited by Kathryn Kish Sklar and Thomas Dublin of the State University of New York at Binghamton, with an editorial board of leading scholars from around the country.
+Published twice a year since 2004, the database/journal is edited by Rebecca Jo Plant and Judy Tzu-Chun Wu of the University of California, San Diego and University of California, Irvine respectively, with an editorial board of leading scholars from around the country.

 Each semiannual issue adds 2,500 pages of primary source collections.
 These carefully curated and deeply indexed resources include:

-Women and Social Movements in the United States, 1600 to 2000 is moving to a new platform (LAZR) in May 2018.
+Women and Social Movements in the United States, 1600 to 2000 moved to a new Alexander Street platform (LAZR) in May 2018.